paladinarcher/vetsez-ds-demo1-coding-challenge-app/README.md

 ```
 https://github.com/meetveracity/coding-challenge-app.git
 ```
-***Wherever the clone is created will hereafter be referred to as the Rails base directory.***
+***Wherever the clone is created will hereafter be referred to as the Rails root.***

-4. Create a batch file in the Rails base directory named options.bat and copy the following into it and changing the marked lines as needed for the local environment (Including removing the > at the beginning of the lines):
+4. Create a batch file in the Rails root named options.bat and copy the following into it and changing the marked lines as needed for the local environment (Including removing the > at the beginning of the lines):
 ```bazaar
 @echo off
 set JRUBY_OPTS=--dev -J-Xmx2g -J-Djava.awt.headless=true -J-Dcatalina.base=./logs/java_logs -J-Djava.net.preferIPv4Stack=true